PiPloy163/DE331_PoongtaoChatbot/README.md

 6. Create a LINE Official Account.
 7. Go to LINE Business → Create a LINE Official Account.
 8. Navigate to your LINE Official Account.
-9. onfigure Response Settings: Enable Chat.
+9. Configure Response Settings: Enable Chat.
 10. Select Messaging API → Use the Messaging API.
 11. Select the provider you created.